Mortgage Interest Tax Deduction: What You Need to Know

 And, any equity debt incurred is subject to a limit of the amount of the existing debt plus $100,000.
 Say, for instance, that you bought your house 10 years ago and have seen the property grow in value from $70,000 to $230,000.
 If you refinance your mortgage (on which you now owe $50,000), you may only deduct the interest paid on the total of your acquisition indebtedness in the property ($50,000) plus $100,000.
 You will be able to deduct the interest paid on $150,000.

 A second mortgage allows the homeowner to cash in on some of the equity that has built up in the home over time.
 Some lenders call a second mortgage a "junior lien".
-Getting a second mortgage is very much like taking out your first mortgage (i.e. you will be required to pay closing costs of 3 percent to 6 percent of the loan value).
+Getting a second mortgage is very much like taking out your first mortgage (i.e. you will be required to pay closing costs of 3-6% of the loan value).

 Home equity lines of credit (HELOC)

-Where the traditional second mortgage gives the homeowner money in one lump sum, the home equity line of credit (HELOC) allows homeowners to use the equity in their home like a giant credit card.
-The lender allows the homeowner to borrow -- at will -- against the equity in the home, and charges interest only on the portion of the equity borrowed against.
-Therefore, your interest deductions for a home equity line of credit depend on whether you borrow against the equity during that year.
+Where the traditional second mortgage gives the homeowner money in one lump sum, the home equity line of credit (HELOC) allows homeowners to use the equity in their home as a giant credit card.
+The lender allows the homeowner to borrow — at will — against the equity in the home, and charges interest only on the portion of the equity borrowed against.
+Therefore, your interest deductions for a home equity line of credit depending on whether you borrow against the equity during that year.